yassine-chihi/yassine-chihi/README.md

 ### Hi there 👋<br>
-I'm Yassine (AKA DagDeg) a Software Engineer and cybersecurity enthausiast <br>
+I'm Yassine (AKA DagDeg) a Software Engineer and cybersecurity enthusiast <br>
 <br>🔭 I’m currently DevOps/Backend Engineer @ INSTACODIN <br>👯 I’m looking to collaborate on cyber security projects<br>🤝 I’m looking for an opportunity to grow and develop my skillset <br>🌱 learning all about Red Teaming and Blue Teaming<br>⚡ Fun fact: I'm a tennis player<br><br>
 [![](https://visitcount.itsvg.in/api?id=yassine-chihi&icon=0&color=6)](https://visitcount.itsvg.in)